Thug-Lyfe/blockchain/README.md

 curl -H "Content-type:application/json" -d '{"peer" : "ws://node4:6001"}' -X POST http://localhost:3003/addPeer
 ```

-This connects node no. 4 to node no 3, and when we mine two new blocks from node 4, it updates the chain, showing the connection is working:
+This connects node 4 to node 3, and when we mine two new blocks from node 4, it updates the chain, showing the connection is working:

 <p align="center"><img src="https://github.com/Thug-Lyfe/blockchain/blob/master/shotsForAss/2.png" alt="arch diagram" width="100%" height="100%" border="10"></p>

 ### Test it yourself

 If you want to run our project yourself, you can refer to the <i>quick_start.sh</i> script, which takes you through quite a similar path to the <i>ScreenShotScript.sh</i> file.
-The only major difference being that quick_start have less verbose print lines, aswell as immediate connection to node no. 4.
+The only major difference being that quick_start have less verbose print lines, aswell as immediate connection to node 4.